PR0Gorib/SkidBot-BDFD/README.md

 ---

 ## 📝 Note
-Some commands in this bot are from the BDFD community.
 I started this project in 2022, but it was never fully finished, so it contains some community-made commands from that time.

 In 2025, I returned to the project, made improvements, fixed many issues, and added a new NSFW system.
-Since I didn’t have time to fully complete it, I'm now making it available for anyone to use
+Since I didn’t have time to fully complete it, I'm now making it available for anyone to use for free

 If anyone from the BDFD community recognizes their code in this project, please reach out — I’ll be happy to give you proper credit.